Using Campaign Landers with the Tapstream iOS SDK

 You can provide a custom URL, some custom HTML, or use our lander builder to produce landers on the fly.
 You can add new landers and associate existing landers with advertising or marketing campaigns, without having to release app updates.

 Using the Lander Builder

 In most cases, you will want to use Tapstream's in-dashboard lander builder for your landing pages.
 The builder provides a variety of options to create a mobile-optimized lander.
 Within the lander builder, you'll find a field to provide a form action; this is the address to which your lander form will POST when it is submitted.
 You will want to point this at a service or server you control to collect the data and use it how you like.

 If the lander builder doesn't suit your needs, you can provide either custom HTML or a custom URL to your lander.
-Make sure that all assets are served via HTTPS with an App-Transport-Security (ATS) compliant certificate.
-IOS 9 will reject by default any loading of insecure content.
+Make sure that all assets are served via HTTPS with an App-Transport-Security (ATS) compliant certificate. iOS will reject by default any loading of insecure content.

-You can use In-App Landers on iOS by integrating Tapstream's SDK.
+You can use Campaign Landers on iOS by integrating Tapstream's SDK.

 If you use CocoaPods and have a

 'Tapstream/Core' dependency, you'll need to add one on

 Wherever in your app flow you would like your lander to open, after Tapstream has been